-English is a compulsory course, which carries 6 ECTS credits, implying 150 hours of dedication on the learner's part.
-It is taught in the sixth Semester of the Third Year of Early Childhood Education studies.
-This course is embodied within the Area of Languages, within the Teaching and Discipline Module.
-English forms part of a well rounded, integral education focused on the learner in all of his or her harmoniously integrated dimensions (intelligence, will, emotional nature, sociability, abilities, skills...).
+English II is a compulsory course, which carries 6 ECTS credits, implying 150 hours of dedication on the learner's part.
+It is taught in the Sixth Semester of the Third Year of Primary Education Degree studies.
+This course is embodied within the Area of Modern Language and within the module: Teaching and Discipline.
+English II forms part of a well rounded, integral education focused on the learner in all of his or her harmoniously integrated dimensions (intelligence, will, emotional nature, sociability, abilities, skills...).